 Results:Image by Leeann Marie, Wedding Photographers Image by Leeann Marie, Wedding Photographers Image by Leeann Marie, Wedding Photographers Image by Leeann Marie, Wedding Photographers

 Scenario: A cold, rainy day.

-For this wedding, going outside wasn’t very much of an option, and so we had to stick around the barn area a lot, but there were also a ton of people and a catering staff trying to plate salads in the same space.
+For this wedding, going outside wasn’t very much of an option.
+So we had to stick around the barn area a lot.
+But, there were also a ton of people and a catering staff trying to plate salads in the same space.
 Talk about craziness!
 First order of business was to develop a quick-thinking plan.
 Second order of business was to try and keep everyone’s attention and divert guests to another area to avoid distraction.
 It kind of worked, but it took a lot of effort to stay on track and on the timeline.

-The first thing I noticed about this venue was that the main barn area was actually quite beautiful, albeit simple, but would work as a great backdrop if I used some flash and cropped out all of the people and space heaters to the sides.
+The first thing I noticed about this venue was the main barn area was actually quite beautiful, albeit simple.
+But, it would work as a great backdrop if I used some flash and cropped out all the people and space heaters to the sides.
 I made sure that everyone was standing off to the sides, and shot all family photos in this space.

-For the photography lighting setup, I then used the same backdrop for the bride and groom, and then took them to two other locations in the barn that might work for something different.
-I found that I could stand outside of the barn in some of the misty rain (it had lightened a bit by this point), and keep my couple covered under a small barn canopy.
+For the photography lighting setup, I used the same backdrop for the bride and groom.
+Then, I took them to 2 other locations in the barn that might work for something different.
+I found I could stand outside of the barn in some of the misty rain (it had lightened a bit by this point).
+Also, I could keep my couple covered under a small barn canopy.
 I also kept the doors to the barn fairly closed so you couldn’t see the mass of guests inside.

 When you know how to use the best photography lighting for wedding portraits, you can more easily shoot during difficult scenarios.
 There are several types of lighting in photography to learn and utilize during your shoots.
 Learn more about how to identify and use photography lighting with our Lighting Guide for Wedding Photographers!
 Click the banner below to download your copy now.